 The traditional housing for the Maasais are the manyattas.
 However, most houses were semi-permanent with a few permanent houses along the proposed route a result of modernization and globalization.
 The traditional houses were built by the women, but the role has been taken up by men to build modern houses.

-Findings from the RAP studies indicate that a total of number of 80 households with 254 structures will be affected as indicated in Error!
-Reference source not found..
+Findings from the RAP studies indicate that a total of number of 80 households with 254 structures will be affected as indicated in Table 3-5.